 Senkos are soft plastic bass fishing baits.
 They come in hundreds of colors and various sizes.
 Senko baits are also referred to sometimes as stick baits.
 A senko resembles a fat worm with tapered ends and mimics injured or dying baitfish underwater.

-They can be rigged in a few different ways and we will cover that in just a moment.
+They can be rigged in a few different ways depending on conditions and the structure you’re fishing.

 This website is reader supported.
 Any purchases you make through links on this site earn us a commission at no additional cost to you.
 Thank you for your support!